-My first guest is Jess Thoren who’s a foster mom who runs KittenBnb.
-Hear the story about how she began fostering and her tips for those of you who might be thinking about doing the same.
+Please welcome Jess Thoren who’s a foster mom who runs KittenBnb.
+In this interview, you’ll hear about how she began fostering and her tips for those of you who might be thinking about doing the same.
 Definitely check out her web site www.kittenBnB.com. and find her on Instagram for a huge dose of kitten cuteness overload.
 If you’re looking for a kitten, please consider contacting Jess to give one of these beautiful cats a loving, forever home.
 And also, consider fostering an animal because it helps shelters free up space, and therefore you could be saving a life.

 Live, Love Adopt Pets (LLAPETS)-How long have you been fostering kittens?